ecoAPM/SimpleGPIO/README.md

 ### Seven-Segment Display

-Seven-segment displays are currently supported for direct connections to GPIO pins (support for bit-shift registers coming soon) and can be passed a character (all ASCII letters, numbers, and several other symbols)
+Seven-segment displays are currently supported for direct connections to GPIO pins (support for shift register input coming soon) and can be passed a character (all ASCII letters, numbers, and several other symbols)

 ```C#
 var display = new SevenSegmentDisplay(centerPin, upperLeftPin, topPin, upperRightPin, lowerLeftPin, bottomPin, lowerRightPin, /*optional*/decimalPin);